sadir/git-pairing-session/README.md

 Note: [your colleagues email addresses must match their github email](https://help.github.com/articles/creating-a-commit-with-multiple-authors/).

-5. Get pairing with someone!
+5. Get pairing with someone! :muscle:

 ```
 pairing_with ms # hand it a set of initials you set up earlier